Growth and Development in Markham

 The GTA is among the fastest growing regions in the western world.
 Unless we are to sprawl into the protected Greenbelt, most of this growth must be accommodated within our current communities, ideally near good public transit facilities.
 Markham is taking on its share of that growth.

-Of course, the transition from a low-density suburban development model to one that emphasises high density, and often high buildings, presents significant challenges, particularly for long-time residents.
-The change can be uncomfortable.
+Of course, the transition from a low-density suburban development model to one that emphasizes high density, and often high buildings, presents significant challenges, particularly for long-time residents.
+The change is often uncomfortable.

-This is the area between Warden Avenue and Kennedy Road, south of Highway 7 and North of Highway 407.
+In Ward 3 this is the area roughly between Warden Avenue and Kennedy Road, south of Highway 7 and north of Highway 407.
 It also includes the west end of South Unionville, around the Volkswagen, BMW and Nissan dealerships, and Markham Town Square (the No Frills plaza).
 In Wards 2 and 8 it also extends west of Warden Avenue and north of Highway 7 to about Rodick Road, including the Civic Centre.
 Much of the land, particularly in Ward 3, is still empty.

 Planning ahead for growth in this area is critical to building successful communities.
 A “Secondary Plan” (Official Plan Amendment 21) was approved for Markham Centre in the 1997 based on approximately 20,000 new residents and 20,000 jobs.
 However, as a result of Provincial policies beginning in 2006, greater-than-anticipated residential and employment growth has since been assigned to Markham Centre.
 The Secondary Plan should have been revised over ten years ago to account for that change.
 In the meantime, much of the development in Ward 3 has been haphazard.
-Current indications are that the final residential population could shoot well past 40,000 at some point after 2030.
 Over 10,000 people already live in Markham Centre.

-In 2020 the City has finally begun a new Secondary Plan revision process.
-As Councillor I will ensure that the residents of Markham Centre and surrounding communities are closely involved in the planning process.
+In 2020 the City finally began a new Secondary Plan revision process.
+As Councillor I have ensured that the residents of Markham Centre and surrounding communities have had the opportunity to be in the planning process.
 Issues to be resolved include public transportation and the role of Unionville GO Station, the road grid, the capacity of roads in and around Markham Centre, walkability, a new civic square, parks, the Rouge Valley Trail, community centres, a new fire station, new schools and much more.

 Markham Centre includes the south side of Highway 7 east of Warden Avenue.
-The City is negotiating with Times Group at the Local Planning Appeals Tribunal (LPAT) relative to the final plan for their final phases at the western limit of the property, on the corner of Warden Ave and Highway 7.
+The City negotiated with Times Group at the Local Planning Appeals Tribunal (LPAT, now called the Ontario Land Tribunal) relative to the plan for their final phases at the western limit of the property, on the corner of Warden Ave and Highway 7.
 This is probably the most high-profile site in Markham and deserves careful attention, along with proposals to redevelop the Hilton Hotel site, while leaving the hotel in place, and the No Frills Plaza.

 Kingdom Developments – Sheridan

 The City is also dealing with proposals further east.
-Phase 1 of the redevelopment of the Sheridan Nurseries site is proposed to be of a similar scale along Highway 7 as the Times buildings further west.
-Proposed buildings for later phases, on the southern portion of the property include buildings at 25, 43 and 47 stories!
+The approved phase 1 of the redevelopment of the Sheridan Nurseries site is of a similar scale along Highway 7 as the Times buildings further west.
+Proposed buildings for later phases, on the southern portion of the property include buildings over 40 stories high!
 The Secondary Plan needs to address what density is appropriate in this area, particularly relative to the capacity of the roads and public transit (YRT/Viva) and convenient access to the Unionville GO station.

 Unionville GO Station — “The Mobility Hub”